MuhammadAizazA/MuhammadAizazA/README.md

 ### Hi there 👋

-Welcome to my LinkedIn profile!
+Welcome to my github profile!
 I'm Muhammad Aizaz, a passionate Software Engineer with a love for solving complex problems and building innovative solutions.
 Here's a bit about me:

 - 🔭 I'm currently working on honing my skills in machine learning and data science.
 - 🌱 I'm always learning and expanding my knowledge in software development, particularly in areas like artificial intelligence and cloud computing.